armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

             unit: minutes
 ```

-* `blueGreen.redirectTrafficAfter`: This step conditions for exposing the new app version to the active Service.
+* `blueGreen.redirectTrafficAfter`: This step declares conditions for exposing the new app version to the active Service.
 CD-as-a-Service executes steps in parallel.

-   - `pause`: This step pauses for manual judgment before redirecting traffic to the new app version.
-The step has an expiration configured.
+   - `pause`: This step pauses for manual judgment before redirecting traffic to the new app version and has an expiration configured.
 If you do not approve within the specified time, the deployment fails.
 You can also configure the deployment to pause for a set amount of time before automatically continuing deployment.

    - `exposeServices`: This step creates a temporary preview service link for testing purposes.
 The exposed link is not secure and expires after the time in the `ttl` section.
 See {{< linkWithTitle "reference/deployment/config-preview-link.md" >}} for details.